Kong/docker-kong/customize/readme.md

    specified, only rocks from this location will be allowed to be installed.
 If not specified, then the public `luarocks.org` server is used.
  - `TEMPLATE` the custom configuration template to use
+ - `KONG_LICENSE_DATA` this is required when the base image is an Enterprise version of Kong.

 Note that the `PLUGINS` entries are simply LuaRocks commands used as:
 `luarocks install <entry>`.
 So anything that LuaRocks accepts can be added